The Mexican National Team predicts a great future for him, although they see it difficult for him to go to Qatar in 2022

 In any case, ‘Chaquito’ Giménez would be vying for a place in the World Cup in Canada, the United States and Mexico, in 2026, with Eduardo ‘El Mudo’ Aguirre, center forward of the Mexican team and who comes from obtaining the bronze in the last Olympic Games of Tokyo with the Sub-23.

-“Rather, ‘Santi’ is fighting for a place with ‘Mudo’ Aguirre and not with the majors, but first they have to be starters in their teams and show that they have the capacity to play in a high-performance team.”
+“Rather, ‘Santi’ is fighting for a place with ‘Mudo’ Aguirre and not with the majors, but first they have to be starters in their teams and show that they have the ability to play for a high-performance team.”

 In the recent collation of the Mexican team, with which both the Andean team and the tricolor closed 2021, several young people showed off their football on the plot of the Q2 Stadium.